rockettheme/docs/Docs/wordpress/themes/metropolis/demo_mainbottom.md

 </div>
 ~~~

-Here is a breakdown of options changes you'll want to make to match the demo.
+Here is a breakdown of options changes you will want to make to match the demo.

 * Set the **Corner Variation** option to **Basic**.
 * Enter `nopaddingleft nopaddingright` in the **Custom Variations** field.
 * Leaving everything else at its default setting, select **Save**.

 ### Text
 The second Text widget in the section is made a lot like the others in the section.
-You'll need to enter the following in the main text field.
+You will need to enter the following in the main text field.

 ~~~
 <div class="rt-image">